Falcon Gold (CVE:FG) Trading Down 25% – Time to Sell?

-Shares of Falcon Gold Corp.
-(CVE:FG – Get Free Report) dropped 25% during mid-day trading on Monday .
+Falcon Gold Corp.
+(CVE:FG – Get Free Report) shares traded down 25% during mid-day trading on Saturday .
 The company traded as low as C$0.02 and last traded at C$0.02.
-Approximately 608,000 shares traded hands during trading, an increase of 59% from the average daily volume of 383,549 shares.
+771,000 shares changed hands during trading, an increase of 99% from the average session volume of 388,069 shares.
 The stock had previously closed at C$0.02.

 Falcon Gold Price Performance